 Recently I’ve become responsible for a number of GitHub organizations with many repositories in each.
 During a review, I noticed a Slack webhook URL saved in a config file in GitHub.
-For those that don’t know, Slack webhooks should be considered secret, as anyone with the URL can push a message into Slack.
+Slack webhooks are secrets as anyone with the webhook URL can push a message into Slack.
 Slack has this to say about them:

 Fortunately, all these secrets were found in private GitHub repos, so they were never exposed publicly.
 The Slack webhook URL that was found had been stored in the config file for a year when discovered.
 So it seems there aren’t any internal processes actively monitoring for secrets in source code, or they don’t consider a Slack webhook URL an issue.
 I was curious what other secrets I might find, so I download the trufflehog CLI and decided to start scanning.